sheldrake/PM/handbook/contributing.md

 ## Code of Conduct

 We want to keep the AKASHA community awesome, growing, and collaborative.
 And we need your help to keep it that way.

-Everyone participating in this project is governed by the [AKASHA Code of Conduct](https://github.com/AkashaProject/PM/blob/master/CODE-OF-CONDUCT.md).
-By participating, you are expected to uphold this code as well.
+Hence, everyone participating ou our projects is governed by the [AKASHA Code of Conduct](https://github.com/AkashaProject/PM/blob/master/handbook/code-of-conduct.md).

 Please, report unacceptable behavior by shooting us an e-mail at `hello [at] hello@akasha [dot] world`